 Communication is also an important skill to master.
 Microsoft Excel provides a selection of features that will help in building relevant, meaningful, and easily understandable presentations.
 Building formulas, charts, three-dimensional worksheets, and other forms of visual representations serve to communicate findings from data that’s been gathered and organized using Excel.
 The conveyance of this information can come full circle from inception to consumption by using Excel.

-Efficiency and productivity are vital in any position but are highly valuable for an administrative assistant.
-Learning shortcuts and using macros to automate repetitive tasks help to process information quickly and reduce manual workloads.
+Efficiency and productivity are vital in nearly any position but are highly valuable for an administrative assistant.
+Learning shortcuts and using macros to automate repetitive tasks can help to process information quickly and reduce manual workloads.
 Building templates and formatted worksheets are also ways in which repetitive data gathering jobs can be quickly automated making the assistant, and entire office, more efficient and productive.

 The sheer volume of responsibilities administrative assistants juggle is amazing.
 That’s why any assistant must know how they can leverage Excel for office use in nearly every aspect of their role.
 From records management to coordinating meetings and travel, office logistics, or space planning, Excel offers high-powered features that will aid an administrative or executive assistant in their daily duties.
 To learn more about these skills — and others Excel complement — explore ONLC’s Excel training classes to sharpen your skills.